transient-haskell/transient-stack/README.md

 ## Motivation
 All of this is done for the glory of God.
 May Christ reign in the nations and the hearts. «Instaurare omnia in Christo».
 In the name of the Father, the Son and the Holy Ghost.
 Amen

 Nada se puede hacer sin amor, excepto destruir.
-Y el amor es Cristo
+Y el amor es Cristo. *Nada podéis hacer sin Mi* Jn 15:5.
+God inpires ever

 ![img](https://pbs.twimg.com/media/GS2dHnQXwAAeZ4s?format=jpg&name=medium)